seamplex/feenox/doc/sds.md

 $
 ```

 Of course most engineering problems will not need explicit integrals---although a few of them do---but some might need summation loops, so it is handy to have these functionals available inside the FEA tool.
-This might seem to go against the “keep it simple” and “do one thing good” Unix principle, but definitely follows [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay)’s idea that “simple things should be simple, complex things should be possible.”
+This might seem to go against the “keep it simple” and “do one thing good” Unix principle, but definitely follows [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay)’s idea that “simple things should be simple, complex things should be possible” (further discussion in\ @sec:complex).

 Flexibility in defining non-trivial material properties is illustrated with the following example, where two squares made of different dimensionless materials are juxtaposed in thermal contact (glued?) and subject to different boundary conditions at each of the four sides (@fig:two-squares-mesh).